vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Note:** To create agreements with support for variable amounts on charges, see [Recurring agreements with variable amount](#Recurring-agreements-with-variable-amount).

-The `merchantAgreementUrl` is a link to a "My page", where the customer can manage the agreement: Change,  an, cancel, etc.
+The `merchantAgreementUrl` is a link to a "My page", where the customer can manage the agreement: Change, pause, cancel, etc.
 Vipps does not offer any form of agreement management, as this may be quite complex operations, like changing subscription types, temporary address change, etc.